robotology/natural-speech/biorec/netutils/README.txt

 Netutils

-The current folder contains the functions for DNNs and Autoencoders (e.g., training, forward pass, etc...)
+The current folder contains functions for DNN and Autoencoder (AE) training, forward pass, etc...

+-ae_hyperparameters.m: only used for description purposes to show and describe all the possible autoencoder hyper-parameters.
+Should not be modified

+- dnn_hyperparameters: only used for description purposes to show and describe all the possible dnn hyper-parameters.
+Shoud not be modified

-- aeBackprop.m: function that actually trains an autoencoder (AE) by updating the AE parameters after each minibatch
+- aeTrain.m: trains an AE after it has been inizialized or pretrained

 - aeCheckNumericalGradient.m: checks the computation of the gradient (for AEs)

 - aeCost.m: computes the gradient (for AEs)

-- aeTrain.m: inizializes or pretraines the AE and then call aeBackprop.m to train it (or pretrain it)

 - computeNumericalGradient.m: called by aeCheckNumericalGradient.m and
   nnCheckNumericalGradient.m